bags0104/sample-codes/README.md

 //few sample pattern programs using C++

-These are few sample Programs which includes many pattern based problems
+These are few sample Programs which includes many pattern based and simple challenging codes  problems